Louis-DR/OmniCores-BuildingBlocks/sources/data/controllers/lifo/lifo_controller.md

 ## Usage

 The `resetn` can be asserted asynchronously, but must be deasserted synchronously to `clock`, or when `clock` is not running.
 The stack can be used one cycle after the reset is deasserted.
+The reset is not propagated to the memory interface and the storage module and its content may or may not be reset.

 Both the write (push) and the read (pop) interfaces use an enable signal for flow control, and they are both synchronous to the `clock`.
 The `empty` and `full` outputs give information about the filling status of the stack.